vaibhavramakrishnan/NVIDIA-Sales-Analysis/README.md

 ## Sales Insights and Performance Dashboard for NVIDIA:

-Analysed over 150,000 sales transactions for NVIDIA, that is facing issues in terms of their sales.
-My work as a Data Analyst is creating an automated SQL and Tableau dashboard [here](https://public.tableau.com/app/profile/vaibhav.ramakrishnan/viz/SalesAnalysis-IndianMarketsCustomers/Dashboard1) that optimizes revenue tracking, product mix strategies, and regional performance insights.
+Analysed over 150,000 sales transactions for NVIDIA, which is facing issues in terms of its sales.
+My work as a Data Analyst is to unlock insights that are not visible before the sales team for decision support & automate them to reduce the manual time spent in data gathering.
+This is done by creating an automated SQL and Tableau dashboard [here](https://public.tableau.com/app/profile/vaibhav.ramakrishnan/viz/SalesAnalysis-IndianMarketsCustomers/Dashboard1) that optimizes revenue tracking, product mix strategies, and regional performance insights.

 <img width="1440" alt="Screenshot 2024-08-07 at 9 44 33 PM" src="https://github.com/user-attachments/assets/f0e4a499-998a-4691-9fb7-2bd416219cdd">